What you don’t know could be costing you half a million dollars each year.

 The result?
 A material cost savings of more than $550,000 annually, a 34% reduction in weight, and an added annual freight savings of $120,000.

 To save time and money up front, be sure to select the correct material for your next project.
 Metals such as aluminum and steel posses a powerful ability to manipulate their physical condition during the manufacturing process without losing their physical properties or strength.
 This allows metal fabricators to heat, cool, melt, mold, bend, punch and stamp the material into the desired profile during sheet metal fabrication.
 But the devil is in the details, making material selection a critical part of cost control and design integrity.
 The list below outlines all materials available for fabricating.

 Aluminum extrusions are a commonly designed engineering solution.
 Aluminum, when treated, is resistant to corrosion, and aluminum extrusion dies can be relatively affordable.

-Steel, at significantly less cost per pound, is another commonly-used material for metal parts.
-Like aluminum, steel is strong and durable, and can be treated to be highly corrosive-resistant.
-Steel is often fabricated through roll forming, which gradually forms the desired profile by passing a flat-rolled steel coil through a series of tooling dies, which gradually forms the desired profile.
+Steel, at significantly less cost per pound, is another commonly used material for metal parts.
+Like aluminum, steel is strong and durable, and can be treated to be highly corrosive-resistant, making it one of the top materials for roll forming.
+Through roll forming, steel is fabricated by passing a flat-rolled steel coil through a series of tooling dies, which gradually forms the desired profile.

 Roll forming excels when multiple processes are required, such as punching or tapping.
 It can perform cutting and forming operations simultaneously and in-line, reducing labor and speeding up production.

-Stamping and press braking are also viable alternatives for steel fabrication, though they’re not best suited for complex geometric shapes, long parts or high volume production.
+Stamping and press braking are also viable alternatives for sheet metal fabrication, though they’re not best suited for complex geometric shapes, long parts or high volume production.

 As Chamberlain found, inline punching of holes during the roll forming process allowed engineers to change over to a thinner, high-strength steel while still dropping gauge, reducing material and freight costs.